12 Day Tunisia Adventure

 Travelling independently to Tunisa can be great – if you have, time, patience, and a big helping of local knowledge.
 If not, you’ll miss some of the best secrets.
 How do you find great authentic restaurants, and see those places that don’t appear on the “tourist trail”?
 How do you get around?
 Wouldn’t you like your transport to stop just to take a photo, check out a market, or take in the scenery?

-Our Untour concept is simple – a small gang of like-minded women seeing the sights, cities, villages, deserts, and mountains worth seeing – and avoiding the tourist traps.
-We make time to stop and just take it all in, and you’ll enjoy the freedom to enjoy things your way.
+Our concept is simple – a small group of like-minded women seeing the sights, cities, villages, deserts, and mountains worth seeing – and avoiding the tourist traps.
+We make time to stop and just take it all in, and you’ll get to enjoy things your way.

 Highlights